ugurelveren/blog/content/post/identifying-and-fixing-monitoring-smells-for-reliable-systems.md

 Integrating observability tools like tracing and logging allows you to pinpoint issues more quickly and accurately.
 Tracing helps track requests across different services, showing where delays or failures occur in complex workflows.
 Logging provides detailed records of system events, offering context and insights for troubleshooting.
 Together, these tools give you a clear picture of what's happening in your system, enabling faster root cause analysis and resolution.

-### Regular Review and Feedback Loop
-After an outage, conduct a thorough investigation.
-If it involves multiple teams, ensure everyone is included in the process:

-- **Collaborate Across Teams:** Involve the product and development teams to understand updates or changes that might have contributed to the issue.
-- **Review and Update Metrics:** Regularly evaluate and adjust metrics, thresholds, and alerting rules based on feedback and findings from the outage.
-- **Improve Visibility:** Ensure all metrics and alerts are accessible to the entire company.
-Transparency helps teams stay aligned and aware of what's happening in production.
-- **Gather Feedback:** Continuously seek input from teams to refine the monitoring and alerting process, making it more effective and easier to use.
-A collaborative, transparent approach ensures that lessons from outages lead to stronger, more reliable systems.

 ### Post-Incident Reviews for Continuous Improvement
 After an incident, evaluate how well the alerts performed.
 Analyze whether the alerts provided timely and actionable information.
 Identify any gaps or unnecessary noise.
 Modify thresholds, rules, or notification settings to make future alerts more precise and effective.

-- **Provide an Incident Report:** Document the issue, its impact, root cause, and the steps taken to resolve it.
+**Provide an Incident Report**.
+Document the issue, its impact, root cause, and the steps taken to resolve it.
 Include recommendations for improving monitoring.
 Implement mechanisms to detect recurring errors or exceptions.
 Take proactive, aggressive steps to resolve them and prevent future occurrences.
 This process ensures continuous improvement in your monitoring system, making it more robust and reliable over time.

 ### Adjusting Monitoring Rules Based on Evolving System Baselines
 As your system evolves, your monitoring setup must adapt too.
 Regularly review and update alerting rules to ensure they remain relevant.
 For example: